glotzerlab/garnett/README.md

 ## Testing

-Ideally, you test with HOOMD-blue installed in your testing environment.
+To run all glotzformats tests, `ddt`, HOOMD-blue (`hoomd`), and `pycifrw` must be installed in the testing environments.

-In this case, execute tests with
+Execute the tests with

     python -m unittest discover tests